AztecProtocol/dev-rel/NOMENCLATURE.md

 # Glossary and Nomenclature - Note specific terms

 ## "Preimage" (Note Hash context)
-Note contents and additional data that is has been hashed into a Note Hash
+Note contents and additional data that have been hashed into a Note Hash

 ## "Consume" (Note read)
 Nullifying a note after reading it in a transaction.